Active Electric Dipole Energy Sources: Transduction via Electric Scalar and Vector Potentials: Abstract

 \section{Abstract}

-An active electrical network contains a voltage or current source that creates electromagnetic energy (or a photonic degree of freedom) from an associated external energy source through a method of transduction.
-For example, an ideal voltage generator or battery creates an non-conservative electromotive force through an external energy input, such as mechanical, chemical, nuclear etc., with a mechanism to enable the separation of opposite polarity free- or bound-charges.
-The end result is the creation of an active dipole with a permanent polarization and a non-zero electric vector curl.
-The external energy input impresses a force per unit charge (sometimes referred as an impressed electric field) within the voltage source, to form an active physical dipole in the static case, or an active Hertzian dipole in the time dependent case.
-This system is the dual of an electromagnetic solenoid, excited by a circulating electrical current (or magnetomotive force), which can be described by a magnetic vector potential and has a magnetic Berry phase (also known as the Aharnov-Bohm phase), which is proportional to the enclosed magnetic flux of the solenoid.
-Correspondingly, the active electric dipole may be described by a circulating magnetic current described by an electric vector potential with an electric Berry phase, which is proportional to the enclosed electric flux density.
-The dual electric Berry phase is similar to the geometric phase that is described in modern electric polarization theory, which is used to describe the nature of an active permanent polarization of a ferroelectret or bound charge voltage generator.
-This work gives a formal meaning to the electric vector potential that defines the dual geometric phase and determines that an active dipole has in general both a scalar and vector potential component.
-We show that both must be considered to fully describe the nature and the voltage it produces.
-Additionally, we show that Faraday's and Ampere's law may be derived from the time rate of change of the magnetic and dual electric geometric phase respectively, independent of the electromagnetic gauge.
-Following this we analyse an active cylindrical dipole in terms of scalar and vector potential and electric field and flux density.
-We show the voltage output, or the potential difference across the terminals may be defined by a combination of vector and scalar potential difference, which depends on aspect ratio (AR) of the dipole.
-For long thin cylindrical dipoles $AR\rightarrow0$, the electric field is suppressed inside the dipole and the voltage is determined mainly by the electric vector potential.
-For large flat dipole structures $AR\rightarrow\infty$, the voltage is mainly determined by the scalar potential with the electric flux density suppressed within the dipole.
+The creation of electromagnetic energy may be realised by engineering a device with a method of transduction, which allows an external energy source, such as mechanical, chemical, nuclear etc., to be impressed into the electromagnetic system through a mechanism that enables the separation of opposite polarity charges.
+For example, a voltage generator, such as a triboelectric nanogenerator, enables the separation of charges through the transduction of mechanical energy, creating an active physical dipole in the static case, or an active Hertzian dipole in the time-dependent case.
+The net result is the creation of a static or time-dependent permanent polarisation respectively, without an applied electric field and with a non-zero vector curl.
+This system is the dual of a magnetic solenoid or permanent magnet excited by a circulating electrical current or fictitious bound current respectively, which supplies a magnetomotive force described by a magnetic vector potential and a magnetic geometric phase proportional to the enclosed magnetic flux.
+Thus, the active electric dipole voltage generator has been described macroscopically by a circulating fictitious magnetic current boundary source and exhibits an electric vector potential with an electric geometric phase proportional to the enclosed electric flux density.
+This macroscopic description of an active dipole is a semi-classical average description of some underlying microscopic physics, which exhibits emergent nonconservative behaviour not found in classical closed-system laws of electrodynamics.
+We show that the electromotive force produced by an active dipole in general has both electric scalar and vector potential components to account for the magnitude of the electromotive force it produces.
+Independent of the electromagnetic gauge, we show that Faraday's and Ampere's law may be derived from the time rate of change of the magnetic and dual electric geometric phases.
+Finally, we analyse an active cylindrical dipole in terms of scalar and vector potential and confirm that the electromotive force produced, and hence potential difference across the terminals is a combination of vector and scalar potential difference depending on the aspect ratio (AR) of the dipole.
+For long thin active dipoles (AR approaches 0) the electric field is suppressed inside, and the voltage is determined mainly by the electric vector potential.
+For large flat active dipoles (AR approaches infinity) the electric flux density is suppressed inside, and the voltage is mainly determined by the scalar potential.